-The support services provided shall be aligned with any intervention plans (e.g.,

-Academic Intervention Services) the school district is already providing to all students.
+The support services provided shall be aligned with any intervention plans (e.g., Academic Intervention Services) the school district is already providing to all students.

 (k) Professional Development.
-Each school district shall provide professional development to all teachers and administrators that specifically addresses the needs of

-English Language Learners.
-Consistent with Section 80-3.6 and Section 100.2(dd) of this Title, a minimum of fifteen percent (15%) of the required professional development clock hours for all teachers prescribed by Part 80 of this Title shall be dedicated to language acquisition, including a focus on best practices for co-teaching strategies and integrating language and content instruction for English Language Learners.
-For all Bilingual and English as a Second Language teachers, a minimum of fifty (50%) of the required professional development clock hours prescribed by Part 80 of this Title shall be dedicated to language acquisition, including a focus on best practices for co-teaching strategies and integrating language and content instruction for English Language Learners.
-All school districts must align and integrate such professional development for Bilingual and English as a Second Language teachers with the professional development plan for all teachers in the district.
+Each school district shall provide professional development to all teachers and administrators that specifically addresses the needs of English Language Learners.
+Consistent with section 80-3.6 and section 100.2(dd) of this Title, a minimum of fifteen percent (15%) of the required professional development clock hours for all teachers prescribed by Part 80 of this Title shall be dedicated to language acquisition, including a focus on best practices for co-teaching strategies and integrating language and content instruction for English Language Learners.
+For all Bilingual and English as a Second Language teachers, a minimum of fifty (50%) of the required professional development clock hours prescribed by Part 80 of this Title shall be dedicated to language acquisition in alignment with core content area instruction, including a focus on best practices for co-teaching strategies and integrating language and content instruction for English Language Learners.
+All school districts must align and integrate such professional development for Bilingual and English as a Second Language teachers with the professional development plan for core content area for all teachers in the district.